Frequently Asked Questions – FAQs

 Auctioneers have different ways of conducting an auction.
 Generally, they aim to encourage as many people as possible to bid in order to achieve the highest possible price.

 If the bidding has reached or is close to the reserve price (the lowest price at which the seller will sell), the auctioneer will ask the seller if they are ready to sell the property at the highest bid.
 If seller agrees, then the auctioneer will announce to the crowd of bidders that the property is now ‘on the market’.
 Bidding may continue for this property but is subject to other bidders whether they keep bidding or not.
 Bottom-line is that because the property has been declared ‘on the market’ the highest bidder ‘wins’ the auction and ultimately secures purchase.

-If bids do not meet the seller’s reserve, the property may be ‘passed in’ or ‘withdrawn from auction’.
-The highest bidder then gets first right to negotiate a price with the seller.
-If the highest bidder and seller cannot agree on a price, the estate agent may approach another bidder to negotiate a sale price.
-If the seller cannot agree on a price with any buyer and they decide to leave the property on the market, they may offer it for private sale.
-If the agent advertises the property after the auction at the ‘passed in’ amount, they must disclose if it was a vendor bid.
+If bids do not meet the seller’s price expectations or ‘sellers reserve’, the property is then ‘passed in’ or ‘withdrawn from auction’.
+The highest bidder then gets ‘first right to negotiate’ a price with the seller.
+If the highest bidder and seller cannot agree on a price, the selling agent may approach the other bidders to try and negotiate a sale for their seller client.
+If the seller is unable negotiate an agreement with any of the other buyers, the property will then become a private sale listing.

 The auctioneer can set the amount by which bids increase.
 These are called ‘auction bids’ or ‘auction bidding advances’.
 You can bid at the amount stated by the auctioneer or offer an alternative amount but it is up to auctioneer whether or not to accept an alternative amount.